Alwa0/devops/app_python/PYTHON.md

 - Do not turn off error reporting during development- turn it off after it.
 - Don’t alter sys.path, use distutils for that.

+# Testing
+The only test I created for this application is comparing time returned by API and current Moscow time and checking that returning status code is 200(OK)

+#Testing best practices

 #### Sources I used :